aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/youtube-video-download/_index.md

     }
 {{< /highlight >}}

-The Download() method of the Multimedia class takes as parameters the information about the video file to download (it is a local VideoFormatInfo variable `format`) and a local path to the output file `filePath`; then, it downloads the video file to your local file system.
+The [Download(`format`, `filePath`)](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/download) method of the [Multimedia](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia) class takes as parameters the information about the video file to download (it is a local VideoFormatInfo variable `format`) and a local path to the output file `filePath`; then, it downloads the video file to your local file system.

 {{% alert color="primary" %}}
-You can download the complete C# examples and data files from [**GitHub**](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net).
+You can download the complete C# examples and data files from [<a href="https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net" rel='noopener nofollow' target="_blank">**GitHub**</a>](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net).

 Aspose.HTML offers free online Apps for data scraping that help you extract data from the web on any device in seconds. [**Data Scrapers**](https://products.aspose.app/html/data-scrapers) are free and do not require any software installation.
 They are easy and clear to use yet forceful and reliable.
 Try the Data Scrapers Apps and extract data from any web page now!
 {{% /alert %}}